andreasHovaldt/robot_handover/README.md

 # robot_handover
-School project for robot-to-human handovers, using a UR10 robotic manipulator and a Kinect for Windows V2 camera
+3. semester project for robot-to-human handovers, using a UR10 robotic manipulator and a Kinect for Windows V2 camera

 Dependencies: